blippar/blippar-ar-sdk/faq.md

 For iOS the thin framework (the one for submitting to the store) includes armv7 and arm64, the fat framework also includes x86 and i386 for the simulator.

 On iOS when you upload to the AppStore a process called 'App Thinning' which splits the uploaded IPA into pieces and only delivers exactly what is needed to a target device.
 This means that the extraneous architectures in the app are stripped out reducing its size.
+The iOS Objective C sample app IPA is `14.8MB`.
+And on the store Apple report the actual download size ranging from 12-12.9MB depending on the device type.

 For Android the SDK includes armeabi-v7a, arm64-v8a, x86 and x86_64 architectures.
 The SDK includes native libraries build specifically for these architectures.
 There are a few different ways to deploy your app to the Play Store.
 A universal APk is a single app binary and is delivered to the device as a whole.
 This APK contains all your architectures, there is a lot of wastage.
 A user who has an armv7 device will receive the arm64, x86 and x86_64 architectures even though they can never run on that device.